tagion/tagion/docs/gov/glossary/index.md

 A misnomer, because a consensus systems, by definition, has a state that the consensus agrees on.
 However, in this context, it often refers to a system where the amount of data that validators must store is minimized to a constant, manageable size, regardless of the system’s scale or transaction volume.

-## Stateless contract
+## Stateless Contract

-Contracts that check [transaction](/gov/glossary#transaction) details, approve or reject and process them without storing balances or transaction history on the blockchain/database.
+[Contracts](/gov/glossary#contract-smart) that check [transaction](/gov/glossary#transaction) details, approve or reject and process them without storing balances or transaction history on the blockchain/database.
 Instead, any required transaction data or business logic is provided by the transaction itself.

 ##Sybil Attack